Chugeno/free-write-ntfs-on-mac/README.en.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Chugeno/free-write-ntfs-on-mac/main/install_ntfs.sh)"
 ```

-The script will guide you through the installation of `ntfs-3g`, `macFUSE`, and `terminal-notifier` using Homebrew, and will set up the automatic mounting agent.
+The script will guide you through the installation of `ntfs-3g`, `macFUSE`, and `terminal-notifier` using MacPorts, and will set up the automatic mounting agent.

 ---